 This dish is wonderful with a side of garlic bread and a tossed salad.
 You can even substitute spaghetti squash for the angel hair pasta.
 One of the easiest ways to cook spaghetti squash is in the microwave oven.
 The slow cooker or pressure cooker are two other easy ways.

 - 2 cans (14.5 ounces each) good quality diced tomatoes, or about 2 pounds fresh peeled and diced tomatoes

 - 12 ounces dry angel hair pasta (capellini)

 - 2 cups fresh chopped basil leaves, loosely packed

 - Heat the olive oil in a skillet or saute pan over medium-low heat.
-Add the garlic and cook for about 2 minutes, or until it is tender.
+Add the garlic and cook for about 2 minutes, or until tender.
 Add tomatoes and pepper and heat through, stirring constantly, about 2 to 3 minutes.
 Remove from heat.

 - Meanwhile, cook the angel hair pasta (capellini) in salted boiling water following the package directions.
 Drain well.

-- Transfer the hot, drained pasta to large serving bowl.
+- Transfer the hot, drained pasta to a large serving bowl.
 Toss the pasta gently with tomato mixture, the fresh chopped basil, and half of the Parmesan cheese.

 - Serve immediately and offer the remaining Parmesan cheese at the table.

 - According to Kelly, a former Olive Garden staff member, the real dish has a little balsamic vinegar.
 She adds 2 tablespoons of balsamic vinegar to the tomato sauce, but feel free to experiment with the amount.
 She also recommends fresh asiago cheese or buffalo mozzarella.